czbiohub-sf/lfm-data-utilities/lfm_data_utilities/thumbnail_labelling/README.md

 [^1]: My hypothesis is that you can start with a low maximum confidence for healthy cells, correct the parasites that were classified as healthy, retrain, and re-export thumbnails at a similar confidence to find a new batch of parasites in the healthy classification.

-[^2]: The cell IDs are 10 hexidecimal digits, so there is a (1 in 64^10) ~= 8.67 * 10^-19 percent chance of ID collision.
+[^2]: The cell IDs are 10 base-64 digits, so there is a (1 in 64^10) ~= 8.67 * 10^-19 percent chance of ID collision.
 So, if we can find the id in it's source `tasks.json` file, we will be able to move it into the correct spot.
 While writing this document, I actually did this for `d77a321e95`.
 The thumbnail was in `...LFM_scope/thumbnail-corrections/Uganda-subsets/2023-02-15-042659_/corrected_misc`, so I ran `cd LFM_scope/thumbnail-corrections/Uganda-subsets` and then `grep -rl d77a321e95 */tasks/*`.
 This immediately gave me `2023-04-27-052714_/tasks/thumbnail_correction_task_0.json` - which is not the same run of the thumbnail's current location!
 So, just moving the thumbnail from `2023-02-15-042659_/corrected_misc` to `2023-04-27-052714_/corrected_misc` fixed the problem.
 Be careful to put thumbnails into the correct spot!
 But more importantly, be able to debug these sorts of issues.